MissMaryR/AI-Driven-Pipeline-for-Enzyme-Design/README.md

-# AI Driven Pipeline for Enzyme Design
+# AI Driven Pipeline for Enzyme Design (IN PROGRESS)

 ## RFDiffusion -> LigandMPNN -> AlphaFold3/Chai/Boltz
 ## designs an enzyme with novel inserted sequence